A couple of years ago, when my son was 11, he stood for an hour on a San Francisco street, as hundreds of people rushed past after work.

 If you want to create an emotional connection, you don’t need an expensive marketing campaign or fancy engagement program.

-Just tell one person that they are amazing.
+Just tell one person.
 It can be a co-worker, or a client, or a customer, or a family member.
 It can even be a stranger.

-Here are two ways to start your own ripple effect of optimism:
+Here are three ways to start your own ripple effect of optimism:

-1. In your marketing, tell customers why they’re ALREADY amazing, just the way they are, whether they buy your product or not.
+- In your marketing, tell customers why they’re ALREADY great, just the way they are, whether they buy your product or not.
 You will build a more positive emotional connection.

-As for me, I’m going to tell my daughter Azalea.
-“My love, you are awesome just the way you are.”
+As for me, I’m going to tell my son, Asher… “My love, you are awesome just the way you are.”

-The little way to make a very BIG difference in the world: (Tweet this!)
+I love this little way to make a very BIG difference (Tweet this)